Gynaecomastia Surgery in Newcastle, Maitland & Hunter Valley Australia

 Common symptoms include excess fat, a palpable, tender, firm, mobile, disc-like mound of tissue under the nipple, and sometimes breast pain.
 This combination of physical discomfort and emotional distress often leads to significant challenges in daily life.

-Recognizing these symptoms is vital for those with gynaecomastia, as it aids in seeking medical advice and support.
+Recognising these symptoms is vital for those with gynaecomastia, as it aids in seeking medical advice and support.

 Causes of Gynaecomastia